royrwood/react-ultralight-project/README.md

 the specified major version number; for example, a specifier of "react": "^15.4.2" means we will accept a package with version 15.*.*, as long as it's equal or greater than 15.4.2.

+In addition to the React libraries in the `dependencies` section, there are a number of odd looking entries in the `devDependencies` section.
+Those libraries are required for transpiling and bundling our code, which is discussed further on in this tutorial.

+Once you have your required libraries listed in `package.json`, you simply execute `npm install` and `npm` will fetch all your requirements and any of their dependencies.
+The fetched libraries will be stored in a sub-directory named `node_modules`.
+Of course, you'll have to make sure that `npm` is installed on your system before you can execute `npm install`, and you'll have to have a terminal shell open to the project directory.

 The `package.json` file also includes an interesting `scripts` element that we'll discuss in the next section...

+**Transpiling JSX:**

+The ES6 and JSX syntax we use to write React code is not natively supported by our target browsers, so we first have to 'transpile' the code to a flavour of Javascript that all browsers support.
+This still seems odd to me, but apparently that's the way things work in the crazy world of web development.
+I suppose the main problem with ES6 is that there are a lot of players in the Javascript world, and standards have been slow to evolve and even slower to be implemented (not to mention the fact that there are a lot of outdated browsers out there).
+JSX is even more hopeless, since it is completely non-standard.
+Anyway, we were talking about transpiling our code to something that can run in a browser, weren't we?
+Let's get back to that now.

+In order to convert our JSX code to ES3 Javascript, we need to use a tool called `babel`.
+Simply put, `babel` is a Javascript compiler (or transpiler) that converts ES6 Javascript to ES3 Javascript that will run in most browsers.
+In addition to supporting ES6, `babel` also supports JSX syntax, which is unique to React development.

+If you look at the `devDependencies` section of the `package.json` file in the project, you'll notice that there are several `babel` libraries listed.